Reassuring Developments Amid the Covid-19 Pandemic

 I find the following statements and information very reassuring.

-The facility was launched in May, at the Centre of Sustainable Advanced Manufacturing, on the International Advanced Manufacturing Park (IAMP), near Nissan’s Washington car plant.
-Since then, however, it is yet to treat a single patient.
+The facility was launched in May at the Centre of Sustainable Advanced Manufacturing, on the International Advanced Manufacturing Park (IAMP), near Nissan’s Washington car plant.
+Since then, however, it has yet to treat a single patient.

 The 460-bed facility will only start taking patients if the region’s hospitals are unable to cope with a potential surge of Covid-19 cases that require hospital treatment.

-“It’s not something we’re planning to use, it’s an emergency fall back and all plans are to look to not have to use it unless we have a very significant wave two scenario.”
+“It’s not something we’re planning to use; it’s an emergency fallback back and all plans are to look to not have to use it unless we have a very significant wave two scenario.”

 Similar facilities set up across the country, to step in if the NHS was overwhelmed by a surge in patients, have been mothballed following a slowing in the rate of virus transmission.